szpajder/libacars/doc/PROG_GUIDE.md

 Then the hard stuff begins.

 The syntax of CPDLC messages is described using Abstract Syntax Notation One (ASN.1).
-Refer to `src/libacars/fans-cpdlc.asn1` file for a complete formal specification.
-Most of the C code responsible for decoding these messages is generated automatically using ASN1-to-C compiler [asn1c](https://github.com/vlm/asn1c).
+Most of the C code responsible for decoding these messages is generated automatically using ASN1-to-C compiler.
 The generated API may look daunting, but this comes from the fact that the ASN.1 compiler is generic, ie. it should be able to deal with any ASN.1 module, provided that it is syntactically correct.

-Each and every data type described in fans-cpdlc.asn1 has it's own C header file in the subdirectory `<libacars/asn1/>`.
+Each and every data type described in the specification has it's own C header file in `<libacars/asn1/>` subdirectory.
 Each type also has its own type descriptor - a global variable of type `asn_TYPE_descriptor_t`.

 For a working example, refer to `src/examples/cpdlc_get_position.c`.
 This program